CTCycle/XREPORT-radiological-reports-generator/README.md

 ### 4.3 UI Snapshots

-The snapshots below were captured from the current Windows desktop build at 1440×920.
+The snapshots below were captured from the current Windows web interface at 1440×920.

 - **Dataset management**: data source selection and dataset processing configuration.
   ![Dataset management page](assets/figures/readme-dataset.png)